 It should be clear, however, that these rules were put in place a long time before the UNESCO Convention and have had a certain political context attached to them.
-The latter has to do with the wish expressed by some Member States to reserve airtime for non-US productions in order to promote markets of sufficient size for television programmes to recover necessary investments, and also to cater for language and cultural identity purposes.
-As the High Level Group on Audiovisual Policy phrased it, "[a]t the heart of the matter is the question of whether the predicted explosion in demand for audiovisual material will be met by European productions or by imports. [...]
-The danger is that the channel proliferation brought about by digital technology will lead to further market fragmentation, making it more difficult for European producers to compete with American imports".31
+The latter has to do with the wish expressed by some Member States to reserve airtime for non-US productions in order to promote markets of sufficient size for television programmes to recover necessary investments, and also to cater for national language and cultural identity purposes.
+As the High Level Group on Audiovisual Policy phrased it: "[a]t the heart of the matter is the question of whether the predicted explosion in demand for audiovisual material will be met by European productions or by imports. [...]
+The danger is that the channel proliferation brought about by digital technology will lead to further market fragmentation, making it more difficult for European producers to compete with American imports".38

-The cultural diversity justification of the quota mechanisms may however be questioned.
-First, it must be clarified that the definition of what qualifies as "European work" is neither based upon originality and quality criteria nor does it require a particular expression of national and European themes.
-It is based merely on the construct that a majority of its authors and workers reside in one or more Member States and comply with one of the three conditions: (i) the work is made by one or more producers established in a Member State or States party to the CTT; (ii) the production is supervised and controlled by producer(s) established in one or more of those States; or (iii) the contribution of coproducers of those States to the total co-production costs is preponderant and the coproduction is not controlled by producer(s) established outside those States.32
+The cultural diversity justification of the quota mechanisms may in fact be questioned in various respects.
+First, it is necessary to clarify that the definition of what qualifies as "European work" is not based upon originality and quality criteria, nor does it require a particular expression of national and European themes.
+It is based merely on the construct that a majority of its authors and workers reside in one or more Member States and comply with one of the three conditions: (i) the work is made by one or more producers established in a Member State or States party to the CTT; (ii) the production is supervised and controlled by producer(s) established in one or more of those States; or (iii) the contribution of co-producers of those States to the total co-production costs is preponderant and the co-production is not controlled by producer(s) established outside those States.39

-By subscribing to this definition of European works, it could be maintained that little is achieved to prevent homogenisation of content or deteriorating quality of programmes: a "Big Brother" type of show financed with European money qualifies perfectly as both a European work and an independent production.
-Suspicions of protectionism seem also not
+By subscribing to this definition of European works, it could be maintained that little is achieved in terms of preventing the homogenisation of content or deteriorating quality of programmes, 40 which have been allegedly brought about by the liberalisation of the media sector and featured